ford92/fm_engine/README.md

 # fm_season
 Football match engine.
-Simulates a game between two teams chosen by user.
+Simulates every game in the current premier league season.

 Program runs a simulation through an entire Premier League season with each team playing each other twice.
 Program outputs results of each game: